When whole fields move together with intentionality, that's when systems change.

 Collectively Owned Strategies

-Jordan Fabyanske and Sonila Cook, with Board member Mariah Levin, share their perspectives in the current issue of Stanford Social Innovation Review.
-They argue that funder-owned strategies often reinforce donor-grantee power imbalances and focus on short-term measurable gains, thereby limiting philanthropic impact.
+Jordan Fabyanske and Sonila Cook, with Board member Mariah Levin, share their perspectives in the winter 2025 issue of Stanford Social Innovation Review.
+They argue that current funding strategies for philanthropic impact tend to be too siloed, too shallow and too static to drive meaningful change.
 Global and systemic challenges can be addressed more effectively with strategies that are collectively owned.

 Lessons Learned Report